na4n/sudoku/README.md

 - ~~call ^ recursively to solve only one possibility until no updates~~
 - implement backtracking algorithm for non-deterministically solvable values
 - check for edge cases where deterministic solutions and backtracking do not solve
+- include and automate test suite for different boards... very very hard to find test cases